-Faculty DESIGN AND TECHNOLOGY Subject name Design Concepts Subject code DES User pays fee Nil Prerequisites It is highly recommended students have successfully studied Design Concepts in Year 9.
+Subject Type ELECTIVE SUBJECT

+Faculty DESIGN AND TECHNOLOGY

+Subject name Design Concepts

+Subject code DES

+Recommended C in Design Concepts in Year 9.

+Course Length 1 YEAR

 Course overview Australia needs enterprising and innovative individuals with the ability to make discerning decisions concerning the development use and impact of technologies.
 The Design Innovation course prepares students to be effective problem-solvers as they learn about work and with contemporary and emerging technologies.
 Using a design process grounded in the problem-based learning framework students will learn about and experience designing in the context of graphic design, human-centred design and sustainable design.

-Course outline This is a Two SEMESTER course consists of three assessment items, one for each unit of study: Graphic Design (Design Style Project) Human-Centred Design (Empathy: Child Schooling Aide Project) Sustainable Design (Eco Lodge Project) Students will engage with a range of techniques used to express designs including: hand sketching, rendering, digital illustration, Computer Aided Design and model making.
+Course outline Topics include: Graphic Design (Design Style Project) Human-Centred Design (Empathy: Child Schooling Aide Project) Sustainable Design (Eco Lodge Project) Students will engage with a range of techniques used to express designs including hand sketching, rendering, digital illustration, Computer Aided Design and model making.

 Assessment A range of assessment techniques will be utilised throughout the course including: Class work activities Homework activities Design folios Knowledge/Skill tests

+Special Safety Considerations Throughout the year, students will be using tools and machines related to TMT that may be rated a high-risk level.
+All students receive instructions relating to the machine / tool before engaging in any activity.
+Practical demonstrations and theory information of these high-risk tools and machines are completed before beginning the activity.
+Students are not permitted to use this equipment until demonstrations have been observed.
+They must wear all required safety equipment (apron, safety glasses, hearing protection and leather shoes) and behave in a mature way.
+Students who conduct themselves in an intentionally unsafe manner may be removed from the course.
+While some clothing, jewellery, accessories or fingernails may be acceptable according to MCSHS School Uniform Policy, in a workshop environment, these same items may pose a risk of injury.
+As such, the Department of Education requires the removal of these items prior to entering the workshop.
+This includes the securing of long hair and removal of fingernails that present a hazard.
+Where any item is in dispute, the supervising teacher

+will make the judgement as to whether item requires removal due to the inherent risk.
+These items may include bracelets, necklaces, earrings, rings, acrylic or natural fingernails, unrestrained hair and other loose or unrestrained items.

+Subject Type ELECTIVE SUBJECT

+Faculty DESIGN AND TECHNOLOGY

-Subject name Engineering Concepts Subject code EGC Subject type Elective Subject Prerequisites At least a B level of achievement in Year 9 Maths, and At least a B level of achievement in Year 9 Science It is highly recommended that students also successfully studied Engineering Concepts in Year 9 Course overview Engineering Concepts develops knowledge, understanding and skills in electronics, mechanics, robotics, control systems and structures.
+Subject name Engineering Concepts

+Subject code EGC

+Recommended B level of achievement in Year 9 Maths B level of achievement in Year 9 Science C level of achievement in Year 9 Engineering Concepts

+Course Length 1 YEAR

+Course overview Engineering Concepts develops knowledge, understanding and skills in electronics, mechanics, robotics, control systems and structures.
 The course is an academically rigorous course and compliments aspects of science and maths through application to practical engineered outcomes.
 The subject leads toward senior engineering and higher education courses in avionics, engineering, the built environment and specialist science fields.
 Subject costs cover materials used in project work.
 The subject provides a good foundation for the senior subject Engineering.

-Course outline This subject is studied for TWO SEMESTERS (Full Year) in Year 10.
-Topics include: Term 1 (Electronics &amp; Renewable Energy) Term 2 (Simple Machines, Friction &amp; Forces) Term 3 (Vector Forces, Moment, Pneumatics &amp; Hydraulics) Assessment A range of assessment techniques will be utilised throughout the course including: Workbook Design Folios/Assignments Projects Theory Tests
+Course outline Term 1 (Electronics &amp; Engineering Communication) Term 2 (Simple Machines, Friction &amp; Forces) Term 3 &amp; 4 (Vector Forces, Moments &amp; Hydraulics)

+Assessment A range of assessment techniques will be utilised throughout the course including: Workbook Design Folios/Assignments Projects Theory Tests